botahamec/elp/README.md

 # elp
-A helper for git to make some mundane tasks simpler
+A helper for git to make some mundane tasks simpler.
+When you create an empty Github repository normally, you need to do five commands to get your local folder on the remote repository.
+This application simplifies things dramatically by giving commands which do these things for you automatically.

 ## Building
 In order to build this, you'll need to have Cargo (the Rust compiler) and Git pre-installed.